gilbox/vizone/README.md

   also see an orange console message for that library.
 (If using simflux the message is `simflux-viz loaded`.)
 - Now every time an action occurs in the application, you will see a flow chart generated in real time.

+demo
+====

+Once you have the plugin installed you can play with a [contrived live demo](http://gilbox.github.io/vizone/demo-gauntlet/).

 usage: chrome extension
 =======================